-.1 spaces in which the ship's radio or main navigational equipment (in particular: steering stand, compass, radar and direction finding equipment), or the emergency power source, (including accumulator batteries regardless of their capacity, according to Part XI "Electrical Equipment"), or in which items of fire detection and fire alarm systems or control of fire extinguishing systems are centralized.
+in general, all emergency batteries required in 9.3 or 19.1.2, Part XI "Electrical Equipment".

+The spaces, in which items of fire detection and fire alarm systems or control of fire extinguishing systems are centralized.
 Steering gear room containing its emergency control is not considered as a control station.
-If in the present Part there are no specific requirements for the centralization within a control station of major components of the fixed fire extinguishing systems, then such major components may be placed in spaces, which are not considered as control stations;
+If in the present Part there are no specific requirements for the centralization within a control station of major components of the fixed fire extinguishing systems, then such major components may be placed in spaces, which are not considered as control stations:

-.2 control stations (refer to 1.5.1.1), which may also be considered as machinery spaces, such as emergency diesel generators rooms;

-.3 spaces containing equipment for the control of submersion, emersion and heeling;

-.4 control stations for fire and rescue operations (refer to 6.6.2);

-.5 compression chamber control station and diving operation control station whose functions may be combined in one control station (refer to 4.8.2 and 4.8.4, Part VI "Machinery Installations, Mechanical Equipment and Systems" of the Rules for the Classification and Construction of Manned Submersibles and Ship's Diving Systems.
+- .2 control stations (refer to 1.5.1.1), which may also be considered as machinery spaces, such as emergency diesel generators rooms; - .3 spaces containing equipment for the control of submersion, emersion and heeling; - .4 control stations for fire and rescue operations (refer to 6.6.2); - .5 compression chamber control station and diving operation control station whose functions may be combined in one control station (refer to 4.8.2 and 4.8.4, Part VI "Machinery Installations, Mechanical Equipment and Systems" of the Rules for the Classification and Construction of Manned Submersibles and Ship's Diving Systems.